Ultimate Guide to Creating the Best Charcuterie Boards

 How to pronounce charcuterie board and the charcuterie board definition are no longer mysteries!

-There’s a lot of debate when it comes to ingredients for charcuterie boards, and that’s ok!
-The debate is basically settled as you put together a board that suits your needs.
-So, if you’re a vegetarian or don’t like any of the categories below, feel free to omit sections.
+There’s a lot of debate over the ingredients for charcuterie boards, and that’s ok!
+The discussion is basically settled as you put together a board that suits your needs.
+If you’re a vegetarian or don’t like any of the categories below, feel free to omit the sections.

 • Variety of meats